GLOBAL MARKETS-Share markets gripped by caution as U.S. inflation data awaited | Business

 GLOBAL MARKETS-Share markets gripped by caution as U.S. inflation data awaited

-There is the prospect of Fed tapering in the next 2 to 3 months and that is a negative catalyst for markets."
+September tends to be a weaker month historically for equity prices," Credit Suisse's senior investment strategist Suresh Tantia said.
+Noting that equity prices had been very high, he said there was also the prospect of Fed tapering in the next 2 to 3 months "and that is a negative catalyst for markets."
 In Asia, China's tightening grip on its technology companies and a widening liquidity crisis for the country's most indebted developer again kept investors on edge.
 MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.4%.

-World share markets barely moved and the dollar held steady on Tuesday, as investors awaited U.S inflation data for more clues on the health of the world's largest economy and when the Federal Reserve could start to taper stimulus.
-Fears that inflation may prove more prolonged than central bankers expect have kept stocks down so far in September after seven months of gains, spurred by the global economy's recovery from the COVID-19 pandemic.
+World share markets barely budged and the dollar steadied on Tuesday, as investors awaited U.S inflation data for more clues on the health of the world's largest economy and when the Federal Reserve could start to taper stimulus.
+Fears that inflation may prove more prolonged than central bankers expect have kept stocks down in September after seven months of gains, spurred by the global economy's recovery from the COVID-19 pandemic.

 European shares were 0.1% lower, with luxury shares tracking their Asian peers down on concerns about the spread of COVID-19 cases in China.
 MSCI's world stocks benchmark was flat.